hackforla/food-oasis-la/README.md

 ## How to add a new location

-The simplest way to add a new location is using the [add form](https://foodoasis.la/add/).
+You can add a new location with the [add form](https://foodoasis.la/add/).

-If you want to add a lot of new locations, these files may help…
+If you want to add a lot of new locations at once, these files may help…

 ```
 _node/create-markdown.js